-Downforce Technologies’ Co-Founder and Chief Scientist, Professor Jacqueline McGlade, is one of the world’s leading authorities on how data can be used to understand natural capital and used to build an equitable and sustainable future.
+Downforce Technologies’ Co-Founder and Chief Scientist, Professor Jacqueline McGlade, is one of the world’s leading authorities on how data can be used to understand natural capital and build an equitable and sustainable future.

 Awarded the UN Global Citizen Award in 2013, the citation reads that Jacqueline has a “fervent belief in the value of collecting and integrating environmental information at local, national and global levels, and her drive in creating the means to share that information with the global community, especially citizens, means our planet has a better chance of surviving the environmental challenges ahead.”

 Why did you decide to found Downforce Technologies?

-But there was still a misplaced assumption that nature would fix the problems of climate so that we could carry on with business as usual without any need for accelerated action or investment.
-My own conclusion was that we needed to act quickly if we were to get the planet back on track - we neither had the time or the luxury to collect vast amounts of data.
+But there was still a misplaced assumption that nature would fix the problems of climate so we could carry on with business as usual without any need for accelerated action or investment.
+My own conclusion was that we needed to act quickly if we were to get the planet back on track - we neither had the time nor the luxury to collect vast amounts of data.